followmyutopia/devextreme-documentation/api-reference/50 Common/utils/utils/requestAnimationFrame(callback).md

 <!--/returnDescription-->

 <!--fullDescription-->
-This method acts as a normalization of the standard [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame) method of the **window** object:
+This method acts as a normalization of the standard <a href="https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame" target="_blank">requestAnimationFrame</a> method of the **window** object:

     <!--JavaScript-->
     window.requestAnimationFrame ||